dqops/dqo/docs/working-with-dqo/working-with-files.md

 ### File format

-The selection of the file format can only be configured at the connection settings when creating a new connection.
+The selection of the file format can only be configured at **the connection level** settings when creating a new connection.

 !!! warning "Changing the file format"